adambard/learnxinyminutes-docs/bc.html.markdown

 # This is also a (one-line) comment! (in GNU bc).

     /*1.
-Variables and control structures*/ num = 45 /*All variables save only doubles, and you cannot save characters directly.*/ num = 45; /*You can choose to add a semicolon after every statement.
+Variables and control structures*/ num = 45 /*All variables save only doubles, and you cannot save string constants directly.*/ num = 45; /*You can choose to add a semicolon after every statement.
 This is optional.*/ /*Blocks are denoted using the {} operators(similar to C):*/ while(num < 50) { /*While loop.
 Execute a block of code until the condition is falsy.*/